 Condition Conclusion Relay engages and starter begins to crank.
-Key switch is faulty, or there is a wiring problem to/from key switch.
-Check wiring and test key switch circuits with an ohmmeter.
+Switch is faulty, or there is a wiring problem to/from switch.
+Check wiring and test switch circuits with an ohmmeter.

 - 5. Disconnect leads from starter relay and remove it from starter for testing. - a.
 Set an ohmmeter on Rx1 scale and zero meter.
-Connect one ohmmeter lead to terminal of blue lead from relay.
+Connect one ohmmeter lead to small spade terminal on relay.
 Connect other ohmmeter lead to relay mounting bracket.